ARIEL: Construction and testing

 In October 2024, the mission's construction phase has started at Airbus in Toulouse, France with the assembly of Ariel's structural model.

 Launch and trajectory

-The Ariel spacecraft is expected to be launched in 2029 by Arianespace's Ariane 62 launch vehicle together with the Comet Interceptor.
+The Ariel spacecraft is expected to be launched in 2031 by Arianespace's Ariane 62 launch vehicle.
 It will be launched from the Guiana Space Centre in Kourou, French Guiana, from ELA-4 purpose-built for Ariane 6 launches.
 Ariel will be launched to the Sun-Earth Lagrange point L_{2}, in a position located at a distance of 1500000 km from Earth, where it will encounter a very stable thermal environment that is required for its operations.